 One of the important developments during these episodes is finally meeting Escanor, the only member of the Seven Deadly Sins who had not been introduced in the series prior to this point.
 At night, he comes across as a weak barman, but when the sun is out, he gains a lot of strength.
 So much, in fact, that he comes across as overpowered in comparison to the other members of the Seven Deadly Sins.

 Speaking of overpowered, the Ten Commandments came across this way as well.
 There were times when it seemed like one of them had been defeated and was down for the count, but then they would come back later.
-In some respects, it was a little infuriating to me for these characters to keep coming back.
+In some respects, it was a little infuriating for these characters to keep coming back.
 Yes, the Ten Commandments need to be powerful adversaries, but I honestly felt like they were too powerful.
 And near the end of the series, Meliodas was starting to come across as a “deus ex machina” in the battles he was having.
-With so much looking so bleak, and having Meliodas suddenly appear and take down the opponent without a whole lot of struggle, it was easy to feel this way.
+With so much looking so bleak and having Meliodas suddenly appear and take down the opponent without a whole lot of struggle, it was easy to feel this way.

-Perhaps once I am able to see where the story goes from here, I will have a better appreciation for The Seven Deadly Sins: Revival of the Commandments.
+Perhaps once I can see where the story goes from here, I will have a better appreciation for The Seven Deadly Sins: Revival of the Commandments.
 As it is now, it’s a little frustrating to have become so immersed in the world and this story for 24 episodes and not have any kind of a conclusion to show for it.
 Hopefully at some point, there will be an announcement saying that another season of The Seven Deadly Sins is in the works.